United Conservative Leader Kenney not stopping for questions on former worker

 Kenney declined further comment and has not otherwise made himself available to answer questions during the first week of the fall legislature sitting.

-Earlier this week, Kenney issued a statement saying he had ordered Strashok expelled from the party and that he didn’t know about Strashok’s background when Strashok worked on his campaign in 2017.
+Earlier this week, Kenney issued a statement saying he had ordered Strashok expelled from the party and he didn’t know about Strashok’s background when he worked on his campaign in 2017.

 Strashok has not commented on the reports.

-It’s the latest in a series of United Conservative supporters voicing or associating with those expressing hateful and intolerant views.
+It’s the latest in a series of United Conservative supporters voicing or associating with people expressing hateful and intolerant views.

 Last month, three nomination candidates in a west Edmonton constituency were photographed with the anti-immigrant Soldiers of Odin group, although two of the candidates later said they were unaware of the group’s notoriety when they posed for pictures.